 A skincare brand wants to introduce a new skincare product that heals acne scars.
 To understand consumer preference, they conduct an online survey targeting women and young girls, who are likely to face such skin issues.

-The survey questions include demographic questions such as age and gender and consist of questions regarding skincare ingredient preferences, price range, and product packaging.
+The survey questions include demographic questions such as age and gender, and consist of questions regarding skincare ingredient preferences, price range, and product packaging.

-Example 2: Understanding Victim Psychology Through Interview
+Example 2: Understanding Victim Psychology Through an Interview

 An interviewer wants to understand the experiences of victims for his podcast.
 He conducts a face-to-face interview with a victim of domestic violence.
 The interview consists of questions related to the victim’s domestic affairs, experiences and behaviours.
 Key focus areas include emotional responses to questions, coping mechanisms and certain psychological responses.